adubovikov/hepop-go/README.md

 # HEPop-Go

 HEPop-Go is a high-performance, scalable HEP (Homer Encapsulation Protocol) server written in Go.
-It is designed to efficiently process and store HEP packets in various storage backends, including ClickHouse, Elasticsearch, and Parquet.
+It is designed to efficiently process and store HEP packets in various storage backends, including ClickHouse, Elasticsearch, Parquet, and DuckDB.

 ## Features

-- Supports multiple storage backends: ClickHouse, Elasticsearch, Loki, and Parquet.
+- Supports multiple storage backends: ClickHouse, Elasticsearch, Loki, Parquet, and DuckDB.
 - Provides a RESTful API for searching and retrieving HEP packets.
 - Configurable via a YAML configuration file.
 - Supports Prometheus metrics for monitoring.